The Best Anime Streaming Sites for 2023: Free & Paid

 I really like having all of those different genres to search.
 It’s easy to quickly find all of the “vampire” or Sci-Fi” themed anime to stream.

-When you click on the anime you want to watch, it opens on the same page, on a single stream.
-The default setting is for high-speed internet, Quality is configurable, up to 1080p.
+When you click on the anime you want to watch, it opens on the same page on a single stream.
+The default setting is for high-speed internet.
+Quality is configurable, up to 1080p.
 Just be aware that some older anime will still look grainy despite the better quality.

 Shiro

-Like many of the sites on this list, at Shiro.is, you can stream both dubbed and subbed episodes of your favorite anime.
-What’s different about this site, it that it’s a non-profit organization,.
+What’s different about this site is that it’s a non-profit organization.
 This is a totally free anime streaming platform, with only a few ads to support it.
 Donations are accepted if you like what you see and feel there is value in watching anime on the site.

 Best Anime Streaming Sites: Shiro

-Registering lets you save shows, and there is a Discord where you can connect with others who use the site.
-The Discord itself had 1,111 members online at the time this article was being written, and there are nearly 8,000 overall members.
+The Discord itself had 1,111 members online when this article was written, and there are nearly 8,000 overall members.
 Join them to talk about your favorite shows or the latest releases on the site.

 Array Anime

-There are ads on the site, but they are embedded.
-This makes it easier to get around without popups.
-If you click on one of the thumbnails you want to watch, an ad will come up that you have to click out of.
+If you click on one of the thumbnails you want to watch, an ad you must click out of will come up.
 The video opens on the Array Anime page, so it’s not taking you off-site.

 Best Anime Streaming Sites: arrayAnime

-This streaming site doesn’t look as slick as some others, but it does have a menu bar where you can find trending anime, a full list of anime, movies, and a donate button.
-On the top right of the page, you can search for your favorite shows.
-This site has thousands of anime available, and they are sorted from A-Z to make them easy to find.
+This streaming site doesn’t look as slick as others, but it has a menu bar to find trending anime, a complete list of anime, movies, and a donate button.
+You can search for your favorite shows on the top right of the page.

 4anime

-4Anime and I started off on the wrong foot because it plastered my computer screen ads.
-Once I was able to navigate away from them, the site itself was pretty simple.
-At the top, there is a randomizer that allows you to search for any anime that is currently popular or suggested by the app.
+Once I could navigate away from them, the site was pretty simple.
+At the top is a randomizer that allows you to search for any anime currently popular or suggested by the app.
 There is a simple search function to let you look for the anime you want to watch as well.

 Best Anime Streaming Sites: 4Anime